Naqsh-e Jahan Square: Ali Qapu Palace

 On the sixth floor, the royal reception and banquets were held.
 The largest rooms are found on this floor.
 The stucco decoration of the banquet hall abounds in motif of various vessels and cups.
 The sixth floor was popularly called (the music room) as it was here that various ensembles performed music and sang songs.
-From the upper galleries, the Safavid ruler watched polo games, maneuvers and horse-racing below in the Naqsh-e Jahan square.
+From the upper galleries, the Safavid shahs watched polo games, maneuvers and horse-racing below in the Naqsh-e Jahan square.

 The Imperial Bazaar

-The Bazaar of Isfahan is a historical market and one of the oldest and largest bazaars of the Middle East.
-Although the present structure dates back to the Safavid era, parts of it are more than a thousand years old, dating back to the Seljuq dynasty.
+The Grand Bazaar of Isfahan is a historic market and one of the oldest and largest bazaars in the Middle East.
+Although the present structure dates back to the Safavid era, parts of it are more than a thousand years old, dating back to the Seljuk era.
 It is a vaulted, two kilometer street linking the old city with the new.

+UNESCO

+Naqsh-e Jahan Square is considered one of UNESCO's World Heritage Sites.